jhiovanni-ribas/NotebookLM-Estudo-MarcoDasIAs/README.md

     - Understand the Risk Classification framework (Excessive vs. High Risk).
     - Analyze the civil liability and governance obligations for AI agents.
     - Map out the fundamental rights of individuals affected by AI systems.
+    - Perform a comparative analysis with the EU AI Act (2024).

+📂 Project Ecosystem (Deliverables)
+To ensure a light and functional repository while maintaining methodological transparency, this project includes:

+    - Full Prompt Engineering Guide (PDF): Detailed documentation of the AI interaction strategy, including Master Prompts and the "Scars" (troubleshooting) section.
+    - Executive Presentation (PDF): A high-level slide deck generated via Gamma App, applying Legal Design principles for stakeholders.
+    - Processing Evidence (Images): Screenshots of the NotebookLM interface, proving the generation of bilingual technical podcasts (Audio Overviews) and source processing.

 📚 Sources Curated